efarraro/krumit/_items/GildedSai.md

 ---

 EN_name: "Gilded Sai"
 EN_description: "When you acquire this, add a second exact copy to your inventory.
-Attack value is equal to your current gold"
+This weapon's 🔸 is equal to your coin"
 EN_flavor: "They're hard to take your eyes off, but they'll easily take your fingers off."
 tile_id: GildedSai
 cost: 5